jfbouzereau/explorer/README.md

 * Drag a field to the table icon, or drag the table icon to a field, to display the values of this field.

 * Drag a field to the sort icon, or drag the sort icon to a field, to sort the data according to this field.

+* Drag the help icon (exclamation mark) to a graph to get info about this type of graph.

 ## Binaries